 Protect our National Monuments.
 President Trump has ordered a review of national monuments designated since 1996.
 The Department of the Interior is now soliciting public comment on our national monuments.
 You can read the notice and a list of monuments under review here.
 The Coalition for American Heritage has prepared draft comments that you can personalize to make your views known on the record.
 Enter your personal information using the portal below.
 After submitting your information you will be directed to the draft comments to add your personal message.
 To ensure consideration, written comments relating to National Monuments must be submitted before July 10, 2017.

-- Go on record in support of NEA and NEH.
-Make sure your members of Congress know how important these funds are to your research or institution.
-Let them know if your institution has benefitted from an NEH grant and share how the work completed with that grant benefits the greater community.
+Go on record in support of humanities programs.
+Make sure your members of Congress know how important programs like international education (Title VI and Fulbright Hayes) and the Institute of Museum and Library Services (IMLS) are to your research or institution.
+Let them know if your institution has benefitted from federal funding for the humanities and share how the work completed with that grant benefits the greater community.

 • The National Humanities Alliance has resources to help you prepare for your calls including issue briefs, an NEH fact sheet, and images for use on social media as well as a page where you can take direct action in support of humanities funding.

 Attend Town Hall Meetings.
 One of the most effective tactics we've seen over the years to influence Members of Congress is attending town hall meetings.
 Find resources to help you prepare and tips for locating a meeting near you on the AAAS website.
 Follow the Coalition for American Heritage on Facebook for additional updates.